-Kosice, Slovakia – “Record breaking is a serious business”, the Guinness World Record Association warns on its website.
-Be that as it may, it can sometimes be challenging to keep a straight face while scrolling through the list of those broken records.
+Bratislava, Slovakia – “Record breaking is a serious business”, the Guinness World Record Association warns on its website.
+Be that as it may, it can sometimes be hard to maintain a straight face while scrolling through the list of those broken records.

 Here’s our selection of the most impressive, wacko or just plain weird Guinness World Records that Slovakia can brag about (they were either achieved in Slovakia and/or by Slovaks).

-The world’s most prolific female murderer, Elizabeth Bathory practiced vampirism on girls and young women and is alleged to have killed more than 600 virgins to drink their blood and bathe in it in order – so the story goes – to preserve her youth.
+Known as the world’s most prolific female serial-killer, Elizabeth Bathory practiced vampirism on girls and young women and is alleged to have killed more than 600 virgins to drink their blood and bathe in it in order – so the story goes – to preserve her youth.
 Elizabeth Bathory was the niece of Stephen Bathory, prince of Transylvania who eventually became king of Poland and Grand Duke of Lithuania in 1575.
-She lived in the Cachtice Castle, in what is now Slovakia.
+She lived in the Cachtice Castle, in modern-day Slovakia.

 The longest career as a conductor was achieved by Slovakia’s very own Viliam Karmazin, who conducted orchestras and choirs during a period of 76 years.
 He began his career in 1936 and held his final concert in Sered, Slovakia, in 2012.

 Now for the baffling ones: the most socks put on one foot in one minute (52) was achieved by Pavol Durdik from Pluchov, Slovakia, in 2017… beating his very own record by one sock.
 Quite naturally, Pavol Durdik also holds the Guinness World Record for the most socks put on one foot in 30 seconds (28), once again beating his own record by two socks.